jserv/amacc/docs/Squint.md

 two register stack based virtual machine (VM).
 The two registers are (1) an accumulator and (2) an Index register that can act as a second accumulator for math operations.
-A stack is used for temporary memory, and stacks are a great tool for simplifying operations on grammars.
+A stack is used for temporary memory.
+Stacks are a great tool for simplifying operations on grammars.
 Because of this, stack based compilers are often the compiler used in Compiler classes, allowing the students to create a working compiler in a semester.
-Finally, the great thing about a stack VM is that it's simple to to transform to other VMs.
+Finally, the great thing about a stack VM is that it's simple to transform to other VMs.